Bhupi Sherchan

-Bhupendra Man Sherchan, popularly known as Bhupi Sherchan (1937-1989) was a Nepali poet and academician.
+Bhupendra Man Sherchan, popularly known as Bhupi Sherchan (1937–1989) was a Nepali poet and academician.
 He is one of the most beloved and widely read Nepali poets.
 He was awarded the Sajha Puraskar for his 1969 poetry collection Ghumne Mech Mathi Andho Manche, which remains his most popular work.

 Early life and education

-Sherchan was born on 27 December 1937 (12 Poush 1992 BS) in Tukuche, Mustang district in an affluent Thakali family to father Subba Hit Man Sherchan and mother Padma Kumari Sherchan.
+Sherchan was born on 27 December 1937 (12 Poush 1992 BS) in Tukuche, Mustang in an affluent Thakali family to father Subba Hit Man Sherchan and mother Padma Kumari Sherchan.
 He was their fifth child.
 Since he was born on the day of Pushe Aunsi (New moon day of the Hindu month Poush), his father considered the new-born inauspicious and refused to see his face until six months later, after consulting an astrologer.

 His mother died when he was five years old.
 At the age of around ten or twelve, he moved to Banaras with his elder brother, Yogendra Man and niece, Urmila.